LyndahM/LyndahM/README.md

 - 👋 Hi, I’m @LyndahM
 - 👀 I’m interested in ...Heathcare Analytics
-- 🌱 I’m currently learning ...
-Everyting git hub
+- 🌱 I’m skilled in Excel, MYSQL, Tableau and Power Bi
 - 💞️ I’m looking to collaborate on ...
 Healthcare projects
 - 📫 How to reach me ...email me @lyndahmbugua19@gmail.com
 - 😄 Pronouns: ...
 She